wp-plugins/change-font-size/readme.txt

 Donate link: http://bueltge.de/wunschliste/
 Tags: font, size, javascript, style
 Requires at least: 1.5
+Tested up to: 2.1.3
+Stable tag: trunk

 Change the size and style of fonts via Link.

 == Description ==

-= This plugin is not developed and maintained. =

 Change the size and style of fonts via Link.

+= No longer maintained =
+This plugin is no longer maintained.
+It is actively tested up to version 2.1.3.
+After this version include WordPress in the core a functionality to list and delete Spam-comments.

-Please visit [the official website](http://bueltge.de/wp-schift-veraendern-fontsize-und-font-plugin/140/ "Change Font/-size") for further details and the latest information on this plugin.
+Please visit [the official post](http://bueltge.de/wp-schift-veraendern-fontsize-und-font-plugin/140/ "Change Font/-size") for further details and the latest information on this plugin.

 == Installation ==
 1. Unpack the download-package